ionic-team/ionic-site/docs/v2/nightly/api/components/nav/NavController/index.md

 reference</a>.</em></p>
 <p>Pages are created when they are added to the navigation stack.
 For methods
-like <a href="#push">push()</a>, the NavController takes any component class that is decorated with @Page as its first argument.
-The NavController then
-<a href="">compiles</a> that component, adds it to the DOM in a similar fashion to
+like <a href="#push">push()</a>, the NavController takes any component class that is decorated with <code>@Page</code> as its first argument.
+The NavController then compiles that component, adds it to the app and animates it into view.</p>
-Angular&#39;s <a href="https://angular.io/docs/js/latest/api/core/DynamicComponentLoader-interface.html">DynamicComponentLoader</a>,
-and animates it into view.</p>
 <p>By default, pages are cached and left in the DOM if they are navigated away
 from but still in the navigation stack (the exiting page on a <code>push()</code> for example).
 They are destroyed when removed from the navigation stack (on